Project Status

 "When I contracted typhoid, I was unable to engage in other tasks due to its severity.
 Lacking energy, I remained at home until I recovered, impacting my daily routine.
 It poses significant dangers and financial burdens because each time I fall ill, it results in substantial expenses," continued Cosmas.

-Cosmas has the ambition to provide well for his family yet the current water situation limits his ability to maintain his health making it nearly impossible.
-He and his community need a reliable, safe water source to quickly obtain water from so they can focus on improving their daily lives.
+Cosmas desires to provide water for his family, yet the current water situation limits his ability to maintain his health, making it nearly impossible.
+He and his community need a reliable, safe water source to quickly obtain water so they can focus on improving their daily lives.

 "The installation of the new waterpoint will alleviate waterborne diseases for both me and my family members.
 Additionally, it will ensure the safety of using clean water for cooking, thereby enhancing [our] overall health, particularly for my wife," Cosmas concluded.